jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

 To see how we can use these mechanisms to describe a more realistic configuration space, let's look at how one might describe a set of classification algorithms in [sklearn]_.
+This example is done without using the Hyperopt-Sklearn project, to indicate how Hyperopt can be used in general.

 ..
 TODO: distinguish this illustrative code from the *actual* hpsklearn project.